MS-Cloud-Experts/Plur-e-Docs/Documentations/WMS-Module-Documentation/Inventory-Cycle-Count-Manual.md

 #INVENTORY CYCLE COUNT MANUAL

 ##1.
 INTRODUCTION
-- Manual designed for Adventure Sports Retail's Inventory Cycle Count
+- Manual designed to explain the procedure to perform the Inventory Cycle Count in a company that use advanced Warehouse.
 - Two main methods available in Business Central:
   1. Calculate Inventory by Specifications
   2. Calculate Inventory by Counting Period